DenisCarriere/geocoder/docs/results.rst

     ...   print(result.address, result.latlng)
     ...

-Note that the API calls are done on the best match from the provider, but you can change this behaviour by explicitely setting the default result to your desired one with the method *set_default_result*:
+Note that the API calls are done on the best match from the provider, but you can change this behaviour by explicitly setting the default result to your desired one with the method *set_default_result*:

 .. code-block:: python